 It even gives you a daily score — so yes, there's now yet another thing to get competitive about on Twitter.
 It's all part of helping you to get more from Wordle — and presumably to stop you searching for today's Wordle answer.

-As with Wordle, WordleBot is accessed via a web browser (opens in new tab).
+You can access Wordlebot via a web browser, the New York Times app, or the NYT Games app.
 You'll generally want to use the same device you played your last game on, as it will then import your results and get on with the fun task of telling you how you could have done better.

 But that's not the only way to use it; helpfully, you can also upload a screenshot of a previous game and have it analyze that instead.
 This process is incredibly slick — you simply drag some crosshairs around the word grid and it'll seamlessly pull in the game in question.

-I tried it with yesterday's game, #292, and was given a 'Skill score' of 89 against an average of 75.
+I tried it with game #292, and was given a 'Skill score' of 89 against an average of 75.
 This is apparently based on how well you "minimize the expected number of turns it would take to solve the puzzle."

-You also get a 'Luck' score (I didn't fare so well here) and a 'Steps' score, which is a simple measure of how quickly you found the answer compared to the overall average — 4 for me yesterday, against an average of 4.4.
+You also get a 'Luck' score (I didn't fare so well here) and a 'Steps' score, which is a simple measure of how quickly you found the answer compared to the overall average — 4 for me, against an average of 4.4.

 Subsequent pages then take you through your guesses one by one.
 The first guess is apparently not taken into account when calculating your skill score, but WordleBot does also analyze this.